-- TP1: To promote and facilitate the sustainable development of a high-quality transmission grid to serve the existing and future needs of the country, in accordance with Ireland's Grid Development Strategy. - TP2: To consider all practical technology options in the development of its projects, including maximising use of the existing transmission grid. - TP3: To continue to be proactive in the development of emerging or innovative technical solutions for the development of the transmission grid.
+TP1: To promote and facilitate the sustainable development of a high-quality transmission grid to serve the existing and future needs of the country, in accordance with Ireland's Grid Development Strategy, legislative requirements, relevant guidance and best practice.

+TP2: To consider all practical technology alternatives and their associated environmental effects in the in the development of its projects, including maximising use of the existing transmission grid.

+TP3: To continue to be proactive in the development of emerging or innovative technical solutions for the development of the transmission grid with regard to the environment.